adhdtech/DRP/README.md

 Mesh solutions such as Istio are very powerful, but tend to have a steep learning curve and can be tricky to set up.
 DRP can be thought of as a way to create a "beginner's" mesh.
-With the provided samples, anyone with some Node.js experience should be able to set up a mesh and create a service in a relatively short amount of time.
+With the provided samples, anyone with some Node.js experience should be able to set up a mesh and create a service in a short amount of time.

 ## Goals
 * Reduce barriers between resources and consumers